k-bru/RogueLists/README.txt

 Users can also view and edit their existing lists from their profile page, as well as view other users' lists, follow other users, and "like" lists.

-Admins/Superusers can find that they will have the ability to delete lists from the site itself Access the Admin area on the footer of each page to make more precise changes to the database, or edit account info such as passwords and emails.
+Admins/Superusers can find that they will have the ability to delete lists from the site itself Access the Admin area on the footer of each page to make more precise changes to the database, or edit account info such as passwords, emails, and admin/staff status.

 Credits
 RogueLists was created by Keegan Brunmeier as a capstone project for Asheville-Buncombe Technical Community College's Software & Web Development program.
 It makes use of data scraped from Steam using the BeautifulSoup library, as well as Django and several other open-source Python libraries.